erymuzuan/rx/source/web/web.sph/docs/components.md

 Please refer to [CanIUse](http://www.caniuse.com), basically IE 9 and below will give you very bad experience.

-We use Chrome Canary for development purpose with knockoutjs extension insalled.
+We use Chrome Canary for development purpose with knockoutjs extension installed.